finkelbert/ProPer_Projekt/README.md

 Note that we create 4 flavors of smoothing for the periodic energy curve.
 We use low-pass filters of 20Hz, 12Hz, 8Hz and 5Hz to achieve smoothing in intervals of 50, 83, 125 and 200 ms sizes (respectively).
 The 20Hz smoothing is targeting segmental-size intervals (as short as 50 ms), while the 5Hz smoothing is targeting syllable-size intervals (at 200 ms).
 We provide 2 more smoothing stages in between those two ends of the spectrum with 8Hz and 12Hz low-pass filters.[^smoothing]

 [^smoothing]: The code in this script also interpolates and smooths the F0 contour from Praat's pitch tier.
-We smooth the final F0 contours with a 6Hz low-pass filter (166.7 ms intervals), to retain the affinity to syllable-size intervals and given that 6Hz is closest to naturally occuring vibrato in singing voices (Cook 2001).
+We smooth the final F0 contours with a 6Hz low-pass filter (166.7 ms intervals), to retain the affinity to syllable-size intervals and given that 6Hz is closest to naturally occurring vibrato in singing voices (Cook 2001).

 Use the plots in the code chunks to inspect the data and adjust the thresholds before saving the *main_df* data frame as a .csv table.